itod/panthro/README.md

 ####From XPath 3.0:
 * First-class inline functions (`let $func := function() { … }`)
-* Anonymous functions
+* Anonymous functions (`$map((1,2,3), function($n) { $n*$n })`)

-I think most people familiar with XPath and XQuery will agree these are the most usefull and interesting features missing from XPath 1.0, and Panthro has them all.
+I think most people familiar with XPath and XQuery will agree these are the most usefull and interesting features beyond XPath 1.0, and Panthro has them all.
 Most of what is "missing" from XPath 2.0 in Panthro is related to the overly-complex and unpopular XML-Schema-inspired static type system.
 Currently, implementing this portion of XPath 2.0 is not planned, and is probably a non-goal in the long term.

 Panthro's current type system is a blend of XPath 1.0 + Sequences from XPath 2.0.
 The types are basically `item` (think base class), `string`, `number`, `boolean`, `node`, and `sequence`.
 As in XPath 2.0, every `item` is also a `sequence` of length 1.
+Any XPath or XQuery features related to explicit static types (e.g. `as xs:integer`) and casts (e.g. `cast as xs:string` or `treat as xs:double` or `instance of xs:dateTime`) are **not** currently supported, and will cause a syntax error.

-Panthro is a mostly a port of the XPath 1.0 portions of the excellent [Saxon](http://saxonica.com) 6.5 Java library by Michael Kay with my own additions to add sequences and the interesting bits from XPath 2.0 and 3.0, and XQuery 1.0.
+Panthro is mostly a port of the XPath 1.0 portions of the excellent [Saxon](http://saxonica.com) 6.5 Java library by Michael Kay with my own additions to add sequences and the interesting bits from XPath 2.0 and 3.0, and XQuery 1.0.

 The XPath parser is based on [PEGKit](http://www.github.com/itod/pegkit).
 The PEGKit dependency is managed via [git externals](http://nopugs.com/ext-tutorial).